Follow these five rules to improve your blood sugar control without risk of injury.

 Exercise is one of the best things you can do for your health—especially if you have diabetes.

-That’s because exercise naturally improves your body’s blood sugar control and insulin sensitivity while also reducing the risk of cardiovascular complications that can come with a diabetes diagnosis, according to the American Diabetes Association.
+That’s because exercise naturally improves your body’s blood sugar control and insulin sensitivity, according to the American Diabetes Association.
+It also reduces the risk of cardiovascular complications that can come with a diabetes diagnosis.

 “When we exercise, our muscles use glycogen, which are carbohydrates stored in the liver and muscles,” explains Craig Primack, M.D., an obesity medicine specialist at Scottsdale Weight Loss Center.
 “Emptying these glycogen stores leaves space for newly consumed carbohydrates to go, naturally lowering blood sugar levels.”

-To facilitate this process, control blood sugar levels, and make your body more sensitive to insulin (the hormone that allows cells in your body to use blood sugar for energy), experts recommend daily exercise.
+To help control blood sugar levels and make your body more sensitive to insulin (the hormone that allows cells in your body to use blood sugar for energy), experts recommend daily exercise.
 But if that’s not possible, try to avoid letting more than 48 hours elapse between sweat sessions, Dr. Primack says.

 A good rule of thumb: “Do something most days of the week,” he says.
 “On lower-intensity days, aim for one hour of activity.
 On high-intensity days, 30 minutes.”

-This is similar to the weekly exercise recommendation from the Centers for Disease Control and Prevention: at least 150 minutes of moderate-intensity aerobic exercise per week, 75 minutes of high-intensity aerobic exercise per week, or an equivalence combination of moderate- and high-intensity activity.
+This is similar to the weekly exercise recommendation from the Centers for Disease Control and Prevention: at least 150 minutes of moderate-intensity or 75 minutes of high-intensity aerobic exercise per week, or an equivalence combination.

 However, when you have diabetes, exactly how you approach your exercise time matters.
 Here, experts share the dos and don’ts of working out with diabetes.

 Do: Talk to Your Doctor Before You Start a New Routine